flori/ollama-ruby/README.md

 ### ollama\_chat

-This a chat client, that can be used to connect to an ollama server and enter a chat converstation with a LLM.
-It can be installed using
+This is a chat client that allows you to connect to an Ollama server and engage in conversations with Large Language Models (LLMs).
+It can be installed using the following command:

 ```
-gem install ollama_chat
+gem install ollama-chat
 ```

+Once installed, you can run `ollama_chat` from your terminal or command prompt.
+This will launch a chat interface where you can interact with an LLM.

 ## Download